Panic Disorder and AgoraphobiaFeb 21 • 2019

-Andrea is an 12-year-old girl, who lives with her parents and older brother.
-As a baby, she had terrible colic, often crying for hours on end, slept poorly, and ...
+Andrea is a 12-year-old girl, who lives with her parents and older brother.
+As a baby, she had terrible colic, often crying for hours on end, sleeping poorly, and ...

-Ben is 15 years old, and lives with his family in an apartment building in a large center.
-Four months ago, while riding the elevator to his apartment, Ben said ...
+Ben is 15 years old, and lives with his family in an apartment building in a large city center.
+Four months ago, while riding the elevator to his apartment, Ben ...

 Ms. Jassal’s story

-Ms. Jassal is taking care of her 14-year-old granddaughter, Mina, afterschool and on weekends while her daughter gets her nursing degree.
-Her daughter has warned Ms. Jassal that Mina ...
+Ms. Jassal is taking care of her 14-year-old granddaughter, Mina, after school and on weekends while her daughter gets her nursing degree.
+Her daughter has warned Ms. Jassal that ...